Godsfa/alx-pre_course/0x01-git/README.md

-This is the updated README.md file,  thanks.
+This is the updated README.md file.